Tax Disclosure

 We have disclosed ‘Tax Reporting by Countries’ and ‘Reported Tax Rate and Cash Tax Rate’ which is beyond the requirement of Public Listed Company on the Stock Exchange of Thailand or Government in Thailand.

-GC Group performance comparison between 2024 and 2023 described the following
+GC Group performance comparison between 2025 and 2024 described the following

-- In 2024, GC’s total sales revenue declined compared to the previous year, primarily due to lower revenue from the upstream petrochemical business, driven by a decrease in the prices of petroleum products and Aromatics.
-This occurred despite an increase in petrochemical sale volume, particularly in Intermediate products, as there were planned maintenance shutdowns in 2023 at the Monoethylene Glycol (MEG) plant during the first half of the year and Phenol plant 2.
+- In 2025, the Company's total sales revenue declined compared to the previous year, primarily due to lower revenue from the upstream petrochemical business, driven by a decrease in the selling prices of petroleum and aromatics products, as well as an overall decline in sales volume.
+This was attributable to planned maintenance shutdowns at the Monoethylene Glycol (MEG) plant, the oil refinery, and Aromatics Unit 2 during 2025.

-- Income Tax Accrued (Current year) decreased due to operational performance of both domestic and international businesses.
-These expenses reflect only the current year’s operations and do not include deferred tax or provisions for uncertain tax liabilities.
-The income taxes paid this year mainly comprise corporate income tax payable from the previous year, which had the obligation to pay in current year.
+- Income tax expense in 2025 increased as a result of business operations in both domestic and international markets.
+This income tax expense reflects only the current year's operations and does not include deferred tax or provisions for uncertain tax liabilities.
+Meanwhile, income taxes paid during the year primarily comprise corporate income tax payable from the previous year, which carried an obligation to be settled in the current year.

 Unit : Million THB